autumn-info-442a/team-e/HW3.md

 ### Navigation Bar (Greyson)

 17. The system must display a nav bar at the top of all pages to allow for easy navigation.
-* If the user traverses through all the pages in the application, a navigation bar must be present on all pages.
+* If the user traverses through all the pages in the application, a navigation bar must be present on all pages so the user can access the navigation pages at all times.
 18. The system must have a logo on the nav bar, redirecting the user to the home page when clicked.
 * If the user clicks on the logo on the navigation bar, they must be redirected to the home page.
 19. The system must have a My Groups tab on the nav bar, redirecting the user to the My Groups page when clicked and the user is logged in, otherwise will redirect to the Log In page if the user isn’t logged in.